InsWan/HomePage/README.md

 ## Use

 > [!IMPORTANT]
-> After folk or clone the repo, remember to remove redundant code like analytic code which used to analyze my own site.
+> After fork or clone the repo, remember to remove redundant code like [analytic code](https://github.com/InsWan/HomePage/blob/main/index.html#L14) which used to analyze my own site.
 It doesn't work on your site!

 Just fork the repo, edit the template and deploy your site on vercel automatically!